-My story about teaching in Khartoum, Sudan was published by Transitions Abroad in October 2008.
+My story about teaching in Khartoum, Sudan was published by Transitions Abroad.
 Here’s the full story:

 By Alison Bate